 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.
 Ask your pharmacist or doctor if you are not sure about what dose to take.
 It is important that you keep taking this medicine for the full 24 weeks.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Weeks 1 and 2: If you miss a dose or forget to take your medicine, skip the missed dose and take your next dose at the regular time.
-Do no take extra medicine to make up for the missed dose.
+- Missed dose, weeks 1 and 2: Skip the missed dose and take your next dose at the regular time.
+Do not take extra medicine to make up for the missed dose.

-- Weeks 3 to 24: Take the missed as soon as you can, then go back to your regular schedule.
+- Missed dose, weeks 3 to 24: Take the missed dose as soon as you can.
+Then go back to your regular schedule.
 Do not take extra medicine to make up for the missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the medicine in its original container.